Baromedical Associates, LLC

 • Memory and Alzheimer’s

 The number of treatments is determined by the condition being treated and how well the patient is responding to the therapy.
-Example, the protocol for wound care is generally 20-40, 2-hour treatments.
-Treatments are done everyday five days a week.
+For example, the protocol for wound care is generally 20-40, 2-hour treatments.
+Treatments are done consecutively, five days a week.
 Therapy for a sports injury is 1 hour per day until the problem is resolved.

 Patients rest comfortably during the treatment watching TV , listening to music or napping.